Dumboiroy/tp/docs/UserGuide.md

 ### 6. Managing Appointments with Clients : `link`

 Adds, edits, or deletes appointments linked to clients.
-These commands allows social workers to record, track, and manage client appointments efficiently.

 ##### Here's the shortcut link to the three commands:
 - [Creating appointment](#i-creating-an-appointment-link--c)